wp-plugins/custom-avatars-for-comments/readme.txt

 == Changelog ==

 = 0.2.0.0 ( 2010-04-04 ) =
- * The plugin should now work without theme modifications.
+ * The plugin should now work without theme modifications on fresh installs.
 If it does not, your theme is broken, please see the FAQ.
+If you were already using an earlier release of this plugin the automatic display of the select box will be deactivated.
+You can change that setting on the options page.
  * Add a 'select no avatar' link
  * Fix forcing of border color
- * Various optimizations
+ * Various code optimizations
 = 0.1.2.4 ( 2010-04-03 ) =
  * The 0.1.2.2 release broken the frontend CSS, sorry about that, and sorry for releasing so many updates in one day, the plugin is still very young.
  * Admin CSS fix for webkit.